lukebeddow/gripper-mujoco/README.md

     print_time_taken()
 ```

-Then, multiple terminals we can run our trainings with our job_numbers going 1 to 18.
+Then, with multiple terminals we can run our trainings with our job_numbers going 1 to 18.

-However, rather than make 18 different terminals, a convienience script, ```launch_training_array.sh``` is provided.
+However, rather than make 18 different terminals, a convenience script, ```launch_training_array.sh``` is provided.
 We can run all 18 trainings with only one command:

 ```
 ./launch_training_array.sh -p vary_lr_and_num_ep -j "1:18"